SteveMac555/SpaceBot/README.md

 ## Getting Started
 This project assumes you have a working and upto-date installation of NodeJS.
 You will also need a Twitch account to login to, as well as the OAuth token (not password) for the account.
 You can generate your OAuth token here: https://twitchapps.com/tmi/

+### Example Commands
+* !spacex - Returns the last mission details from their API.
+Example of a JSON GET request.
+* !ping - Returns simple chat text "PONG"
+* !rand [x] - Returns a random number between the range specified, default range: 1-100

 ## Editing the code
 You will need to edit the username, password and channels array for the code to run.
 You can create a new command by:

 * Modifying the cmds array and adding your command.
-* Creating the function for the command. e.g:
+* Creating the function for the command.

 ### Command Array
 ```